infotechinc/html5-canvas-paint/PaintREADME.md

 Sydney Achinger's WICSE Paint Project
 Mentor: Josh Brown

 The "Paint Project" allows users to create resizable shapes by clicking and dragging on an HTML 5 canvas.
-The goal of this project is to create a draggable arrow tool to be used in a PDF editor/mark-up tool.
+The goal of this project is to create a draggable arrow tool to be used in a PDF editor/mark-up software.

 # Dependencies